 HUD 232 LEAN Requirements

 HUD 232 LEAN processing also has a variety of specific application requirements, including:

-- Physical Property Exam: HUD requires that a third-party expert examine the property, determining a specific amount of replacement reserves that it will require.
+Physical Property Exam: HUD requires that a third-party expert examine the property, determining the specific amount of replacement reserves that it will require.
 If significant work on the property is required, it may require a HUD 232 loan for substantial rehabilitation.